Abstraction Induces the Brain Alignment of Language and Speech Models: Results

 Up to this point, our analyses linking $I_d$, feature richness, and encoding performance have been largely correlational.
 Now, as in \citet{vattikonda2025brainwavlmfinetuningspeechrepresentations}, we causally manipulate the layerwise encoding performance by directly finetuning WavLM-base-plus---the model whose encoding performance was most driven by low-level input properties---on fMRI for each subject.
 See \Cref{app:finetuning} for details.

 \Cref{fig:finetuning} shows that directly finetuning the best-performing WavLM layer (9) to better predict fMRI responses not only increases the encoding performance (left), but also increases the semantic content (middle) and the representational $I_d$ (right), where the original and braintuned versions are shown in light and dark green, respectively.
-Results generalize for Subject UTS02, see \Cref{fig:finetuning_app}.
-Our findings align with \citet{vattikonda2025brainwavlmfinetuningspeechrepresentations,moussa2025brain}, who found brain-tuning speech model representations to increase their semantic content; here, we add $I_d$ to the equation, having demonstrated a causal link in which higher overall similarity to the brain requires richer semantic content, which entails higher dimensional representations of language.
+Results generalize for each subject, see \Cref{fig:finetuning_app}.
+Our findings align with \citet{vattikonda2025brainwavlmfinetuningspeechrepresentations,moussa2025brain}, who found braintuning speech model representations to increase their semantic content; here, we add $I_d$ to the equation, having demonstrated a link in which higher overall similarity to the brain requires richer semantic content, which led to higher dimensional representations of language.